Orson Welles: Early career (1931–1935)

-Theatre (1936–1938)
+Theatre (1936–38)

 Federal Theatre Project

-Part of the Works Progress Administration, the Federal Theatre Project (1935–39) was a New Deal program to fund theatre and other live artistic performances and entertainment programs in the United States during the Great Depression.
+Part of the Works Progress Administration, the Federal Theatre Project (1935–39) was a New Deal program to fund theatre and other live artistic performances and entertainment programs in the US during the Great Depression.
 It was created as a relief measure to employ artists, writers, directors and theatre workers.
-Under national director Hallie Flanagan it was shaped into a truly national theatre that created relevant art, encouraged experimentation and innovation, and made it possible for millions of Americans to see live theatre for the first time.
+Under national director Hallie Flanagan it was shaped into a national theatre that created relevant art, encouraged experimentation and innovation, and made it possible for millions of Americans to see live theatre for the first time.

 John Houseman, director of the Negro Theatre Unit in New York, invited Welles to join the Federal Theatre Project in 1935.
 Far from unemployed—"I was so employed I forgot how to sleep"—Welles put a large share of his $1,500-a-week radio earnings into his stage productions, bypassing administrative red tape and mounting the projects more quickly and professionally.
 "Roosevelt once said that I was the only operator in history who ever illegally siphoned money into a Washington project," Welles said.

 The Federal Theatre Project was the ideal environment in which Welles could develop his art.
-Its purpose was employment, so he was able to hire any number of artists, craftsmen and technicians, and he filled the stage with performers.
-The company for the first production, an adaptation of William Shakespeare's Macbeth with an entirely African-American cast, numbered 150.
+Its purpose was employment, so he was able to hire many artists, craftsmen and technicians, and he filled the stage with performers.
+The company for the first production, an adaptation of Shakespeare's Macbeth with an African-American cast, numbered 150.
 The production became known as the Voodoo Macbeth because Welles changed the setting to a mythical island suggesting the Haitian court of King Henri Christophe, with Haitian vodou fulfilling the role of Scottish witchcraft.
 The play opened April 14, 1936, at the Lafayette Theatre in Harlem and was received rapturously.
 At 20, Welles was hailed as a prodigy.
 The production then made a 4,000-mile national tour that included two weeks at the Texas Centennial Exposition in Dallas.